bradleytaunt/1mb-club/_posts/2022-06-16-club-updates.md

 ## Visual Inspiration

-Some readers might already recognize the design influenced used for this update: the Apache2 Ubuntu Default Page.
+Some readers might already recognize the design influence used for this update: the Apache2 Ubuntu Default Page.
 It's a small piece of nostalgia since I so frequently saw that page in my earlier days of web development.
 It just feels like a simpler time of the internet.

 I've even uploaded a static version for comparison here: [https://apache-index.netlify.app](https://apache-index.netlify.app/)